Laura devastated a narrow path north of the Gulf Coast, sparing some population centers

 But the city awakened Thursday to relatively minor damage.
 Traffic lights were not working.
 Dead tree limbs, roof shingles and blown-over signs littered streets and driveways.
 A billboard on Memorial Boulevard tumbled to the ground.

-Three houses caught fire overnight, possibly due to electrical failures.
+Three houses caught fire overnight, possibly from electrical failures.
 But nobody was home, and there were no injuries, a fire official said.

 “That was a weak storm,” said Port Arthur Fire Captain Michael Adaway.
 “I’ve been in this area my whole life, and that storm was nothing.”